maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The purpose of the interface's ***deleteInstance*** operation is to enable service providers to delete existing entries of registered service Instances.
-It is implemented following the REST methodology using a DELETE HTTP method.
+It is implemented following the REST methodology, using a DELETE HTTP method.
 It receives as an input the ID of the registered Instance to be deleted.
 The MSR will respond with the outcome of the deletion operation, if successful or not.